 You might wonder why do cam profile lift tables go out to eight decimal places since the best machines are only good to five decimal places?
-The eight decimal places are necessary to create a smooth acceleration and jerk curve for the cam profile.
+The eight decimal places are necessary to create a smooth velocity, acceleration, and jerk curve for the cam profile.
 With five decimal places the curves are very jagged and hard to analyze.
-The lift curve and the velocity curve will work with five decimal places but to properly analyze a cam profile smooth acceleration and jerk curves are necessary.
+The lift curve is really the only curve that will work with five decimal places but to properly design a cam profile, smooth velocity, acceleration, and jerk curves are necessary.

 Since the cam profile is designed to eight decimal places and only machined to five decimal places the finished lobe profile is not exactly the same as the design, close but not exactly the same.
 The old manually made lobe models were even farther away from the design but still worked just fine.